WZBZ: History

 A week before Thanksgiving 2008, WZBZ started to remove Pop rock songs from their playlist and re-added more hip hop and R&B songs to all dayparts except overnights, which still had some pop rock.
 This change effectively reverted WZBZ back to the rhythmic CHR format, and was done in order to differentiate WZBZ from sister WAYV which has a pure, Mainstream CHR format.
 On December 5, R&R moved WZBZ back to the rhythmic airplay panel.

 In the fall of 2010, 99.3 Kiss FM was the highest rated station in the Atlantic City/Cape May, with Arbitron Ratings at 9.2.

 On March 8, 2013 at 12:00pm, the station re-branded to its former name "99.3 The Buzz."

+On August 7, 2023, Equity Communications announced that it would sell WZBZ, along with its three other FM stations in the Atlantic City-Cape May market, to iHeartMedia.
+The acquisition was completed on December 5.